It's A Date: Facebook Enters Online Matchmaking

 Instagram, which Facebook purchased in 2012 for $1 billion, will see additional features and integrations.
 New video chats will allow Instagram users to connect one-on-one or in groups for real-time video conferencing.

-And additional stories integrations will make it easier for third-party services to reach users on Instagram.
+And stories integrations will make it easier for third-party services to reach users on Instagram.
 Spotify, for example, will let users link directly to songs in their Instagram stories.
 Previously, users had to screenshot what they were listening to and then upload the image to Instagram.

 Facebook app